filip-michalsky/SalesGPT/README.md

 To delete the virtual environment you used for SalesGPT programming and your SalesGPT repository from your system navigate to the directory where you installed your virtual environment and cloned SalesGPT and run:
 `make clean`

-## Deploy

-We have a SalesGPT deployment demo via FastAPI.

-Please refer to [README-api.md](https://github.com/filip-michalsky/SalesGPT/blob/main/README-api.md) for instructions!

 # Documentation

 We leverage the [`langchain`](https://github.com/hwchase17/langchain) library in this implementation, specifically [Custom Agent Configuration](https://langchain-langchain.vercel.app/docs/modules/agents/how_to/custom_agent_with_tool_retrieval) and are inspired by [BabyAGI](https://github.com/yoheinakajima/babyagi) architecture.